Fair and Reasonable

 We have experience making child support and alimony recommendations in accordance with the child support guidelines that the court is likely to approve.
 This results in a smooth transition, and saves our clients time and money.

-When you are looking for a law firm that can help you through the child support and alimony aspect of your divorce, call our office or send Kenney & Kenney an e-mail.
+When you are looking for a law firm that can help you through the child support and alimony aspect of your divorce, call our office or send Kenney & Kenney, Attorneys at Law an e-mail.
 We offer free initial consultations and competitive prices for our Massachusetts divorce clients.